My Approach to Working with Wedding Videographers

 Generally speaking, the answer to this question is no...
 I can shoot an event alongside an experienced professional video team without any significant issues.
 There will be some small differences in how I work, but I will still be able to fully document your event.
 What kind of differences?
 Well, this gets to my philosophy on videography.

-Thankfully, this kind of attitude is rare among New Orleans wedding photographers and videographers, and most of us are fully cooperative with each other.
+Thankfully, this kind of attitude is very rare among New Orleans wedding photographers and videographers.
+We're a smaller and more tight-knit community here, and most of us are fully cooperative with each other.

 Cooperation and Respect